 For some students, the demands and pressures of their academic experience may be overwhelming and stressful.
 The emotional and behavioral consequences may appear in the classrooms, residence halls or departmental offices.
 Faculty and staff may be in a position to identify students who require additional assistance and to refer students to appropriate resources.
 The information below is provided to help faculty and staff with their concerns about students.

 When safety is an immediate concern because a student verbally or physically threatens to harm others or a student makes an active suicide threat, call 911 or the Georgia State University Police, 404-413-3333.

-When safety is not an immediate concern and a student is disruptive, as defined by the instructor, follow the Disruptive Student Conduct in the Classroom or Other Learning Environment (April 2006).
+When safety is not an immediate concern yet a student is disruptive as defined by the instructor, follow the Disruptive Student Conduct in the Classroom or Other Learning Environment policy.

-When safety is not an immediate concern and a student is very sad, highly or anxious, lacks motivation or concentration or expresses a need to for an emergency withdrawal from the University, referred the student to the Senior Coordinator of Student Advocacy and Outreach in the Office of the Dean of Students, 404-413-1515.
+When safety is not an immediate concern yet a student is very sad, highly anxious, lacks motivation or concentration, or expresses a need to for an emergency withdrawal from the university, refer the student to the Senior Coordinator of Student Advocacy and Outreach in the Office of the Dean of Students, 404-413-1515.